JonathanReeve/course-computational-literary-analysis-readings/content/texts/moonstone.md

 breadth.
 I’m a blind agent–that’s what I am.
 A blind agent!” repeated Betteredge, with infinite relish of his own description of himself.

-“I am very sorry,” I began, “that you and I don’t agree—-”
+“I am very sorry,” I began, “that you and I don’t agree—”

 “Don’t bring *me*, into it!” interposed Betteredge.
 “This is not a matter of agreement, it’s a matter of obedience.
 Issue your directions,